-The Computer Science Accreditation Council (CSAC) has accredited all Computer Science honours programs offered by the Department that have already graduated students, with the exception of the BA and BSc honours minor.
-The Computer Engineering specialised honours BASc program is accredited by the Canadian Engineering Accreditation Board (CEAB).
+The Computer Science Accreditation Council (CSAC) has accredited all Computer Science honours (major) programs offered by the Department that have already graduated students.
+The Computer Engineering specialised honours BEng program has already graduated students and is accredited by the Canadian Engineering Accreditation Board (CEAB).